 Angelique Ortega Fridman, Associate Dean for Student Services

 All accommodations are prospective.
 No retroactive accommodations are provided.
-Please note that implementation is a key factor in enjoying the use of accommodations.
+Implementation is a key factor in enjoying the use of accommodations.
 Early registration in your academic law career with the DRC is highly recommended.
 Having received a prior accommodation in an educational or employment setting does not ensure that you will receive the same accommodation at the College of Law.

 Students who are requesting support services are required to submit documentation to verify eligibility under the American Disability Act of 1990.
 The documentation must include medical or psychological information from a certified professional.
 Please allow up to two weeks after submitting documentation for complete review by the Disability Resource Center.
 Complete guidelines for the type of documentation required are available on the DRC website or upon request.